yzqheart/DevomicsDataProcessing/Hi-C/README.md

-These are scripts for Hi-C data processing.
+These are scripts for Hi-C data processing in Devomics.